Probus, Cornwall: Transport

 Probus lies very close to the Cornish Main Line railway and was formerly served by the Probus and Ladock halt.
 It is also situated off the A390 road.
-Probus is served by local bus services between Truro and St Austell, provided by Transport for Cornwall with both FirstGroup and GoCornwall buses and formerly Western Greyhound (before the company became defunct in March 2015), and also by National Express providing links to further destinations.
+Probus is served by local bus services between Truro, St Mawes and St Austell, provided on behalf of Transport for Cornwall by Go Cornwall Bus and formerly Western Greyhound (before the company became defunct in March 2015), and also by National Express providing links to further destinations.

 Culture

 The Hawkins Arms, a St Austell Brewery house, is an 18th-century pub located on Fore Street.
 The Comrades Club is a members' club situated on The Square.

 The Probus Parish Players, formed in 1991, holds an annual pantomime in the Village Hall.

 Probus has a Probus Club, the Probus Club of Probus, Probus.

 County Demonstration Garden

 The County Demonstration Garden and Arboretum (six and a half acres) formerly belonged to the Trewithen estate.
 It was established by the County Horticultural Adviser to show what can be done in a small Cornish garden.
 There were a variety of gardens: for acid and limey soils, labour-saving gardens, patio gardens, shrubs for walls and plots for fruit and vegetables.
 Another part of the site had plants which originated in Cornish gardens such as Camellia 'J. C. Williams' and Ceanothus 'Trewithen Blue' and a series of plants arranged chronologically by date of introduction.
 The Garden closed in 2004 and the land used for a garden centre development.